pashmaklang/pashmak/doc/05_importing/00_include_scripts.md

 fib()
 ```

-when we run `import` function and pass a file path to that, content of that file will be included in our code and will be runed. for example, here we used a function from the `fib.pashm` file.
+when we run `import` function and pass a file path to that, content of that file will be included in our code and will be ran. for example, here we used a function from the `fib.pashm` file.

 also you can import more than 1 scripts in one command: